Posted on March 3, 2019 by Origins

 One common technique that makes this more systematic is the 5-4-3-2-1 technique.
 You start by naming five things you see in front of you, four things you can hear, three things you can feel, two things you can smell, and one thing you can taste, perhaps traces of the last thing you ate or drank.
 This has the advantage of not only engaging your senses, but also engaging your meta-awareness by making you keep track of how many items you’ve noticed.

-People who do lucid dreaming–the practice of realizing you’re dreaming and controlling your dreams–recommend doing reality checks so you can more quickly determine whether you’re awake or dreaming.
-These can be useful for grounding too because they make you engage with your environment and pay attention to what happens.
+“Reality checks” can be useful for grounding too because they make you engage with your environment and pay attention to what happens.
 Common reality checks include looking at the clock, noting the time, then looking away and checking the time again to see if it’s the same; trying to push a finger on one hand through the palm of the other hand; touching your thumb to the tip of each finger, counting “one, two, three, four,” then doing it again; and writing your name or a short sentence on a piece of paper.
-These things are all very hard to do in dreams and very easy to do in real life.
+These things can help connect you to the present moment.

 Writing is a good way to ground yourself for several reasons.
 First, it makes you aware that you’re worrying or ruminating.
 It’s strange, but often when we slip into episodes of worry or rumination, we don’t even realize we’re doing it.
 So if you decide to write down what you’re thinking about, you first have to recognize that you are thinking.
 Second, writing is tactile.
 You have a pen in your hand and you’re scratching it against paper.
 It’s very physical.
 Third, writing engages your higher reasoning.
 You have to make a lot of decisions when you write and that engages your prefrontal cortex, which is the part of the brain that is most important for regulating emotion.